San Bernardino City Council declines to approve 1-year ban on fireworks sales

-SAN BERNARDINO (KABC) -- The San Bernardino City Council on Wednesday declined to approve a one-year ban on all fireworks sales in the city, with the Independence Day holiday just one month away.
+SAN BERNARDINO, cALIF.
+(KABC) -- The San Bernardino City Council on Wednesday declined to approve a one-year ban on all fireworks sales in the city, with the Independence Day holiday just one month away.

 After a lengthy discussion, including testimony from representatives from many nonprofit organizations that had already placed orders for fireworks this year, the proposed moratorium failed without a vote.